mrmicahcooper/ecto_jsonapi/README.md

 Micah really likes this project and is looking for contributors.

 Are you using the project?
 Feel free to leave an Issue to show your support: [issue](https://github.com/mrmicahcooper/ecto_jsonapi/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)

+## Enjoyed this github project? ★ Stars are always welcome. 🤩